OpenWaterFoundation/owf-app-dev-ng/README.md

 ## Sharing Libraries with InfoMapper ##

 Libraries developed in this repository can be shared with other applications.
-The section uses the InfoMapper application as an example to explain how this occurs.
+This section uses the InfoMapper application as an example to explain how this occurs in both development & production.

 The following is a summary of InfoMapper folder structure.

-> Note: InfoMapper will likely be converted to a multi-project workspace in the future but the following currently uses a single application project folder structure.
+> Note: InfoMapper will likely be converted to a multi-project workspace in the future, but the following currently uses a single application project folder structure.

 ```